Ditching the Back Seat Driver

 “You’re early,” Barron Cannon said.

-“I know, but I wanted to come in before class and ask if you would help me navigate my new electric pants,” Zadie Wisniewski said.
-She was wearing cherry pop yoga pants.
+“I know, but I wanted to come in before class and ask if you would help me navigate my new electric yoga pants,” Zadie Wisniewski said.
+She flashed a pop tart smile.
+The pants were skin tight and cherry red.

 “I don’t think you need any help from me,” Barron said.
 “Your pants look high voltage enough to navigate themselves.”